All the character of a historic home with all the convenience of modern decor. Welcome to a great neighborhood, close to downtown.

 Major bus route at the corner - very convenient transit service.
 Cab fare is under $10 to the downtown.
 There is a bike lane nearby - and the property includes bike storage if you need it.

+You will have full access to the entire house and back garden.
 The shed at the back of the property will be available for guests who wish to lock their bicycles.

 Interaction with guests